Devon-Olivier/argent-drivers/README.md

 is null if no error occured, and an array containing the draws with dates in range that could have been retrieved.

-The following prints all draws in december 2012.
+The following prints all draws in December 2012.
 ```js
 var lottoplusDrivers = require('argent-drivers').lottoplus;
 var nlcbLottoplusDriver = lottoplusDrivers.nlcb.createDriver();